 Have a great weekend, okay?

-Uh all right, Joe and Georgia.
+All right, Joe in Georgia.

-Sean, you have a great program, but I'm against sending illegal immigrants health care money.
+Sean, you have a great program, but I'm against sending illegal immigrants healthcare money.

 That's ridiculous.